qiaoweii/cascading-failure-simulation/README.md

 Method 1.
 Use fake data stored in `network.json` file.
 (Used currently)

-The fake data includes the nodes and lines infomation in each round of cascading failure process. - Each round has an "id" to identify it, all nodes grouped as an array and all lines grouped as an array. - Each node has an "id" to identify it.
-For the value of "type", "0" stands for "bus", "1" stands for "generator", "1" stands for "load". - Each line has an "id" to identify it.
+The fake data includes the nodes and lines infomation in each round of cascading failure process.

+- Each round has an "id" to identify it, all nodes grouped as an array and all lines grouped as an array.
+- Each node has an "id" to identify it.
+For the value of "type", "0" stands for "bus", "1" stands for "generator", "1" stands for "load".
+- Each line has an "id" to identify it.
 The "source" stands for the "from_bus" value in pandapower network.
 The "target" stands for the "to_bus" value.
-And the "value" stands for the "length_km". - You can add other features easily by modifying the JSON file and changes the code in network_animation.js(line 219-234).
+And the "value" stands for the "length_km".

 You can use "npm start" to run the project.